kate-eisen/kate-eisen.github.io/updates.md

 <strong>March 2020 <br> <br> <br> <br> <br> <br> </strong></td>

 <td  width="90%" style="padding-bottom:10px;">
 I received an NSF Postdoctoral Fellowship in Biology!
-I'll be working with Magne Friberg and Anna Runemark at Lund University on genomic & ecological factors that contribute to variation in the floral scent of *Arabis alpina* across Europe. <br>
+I'll be working with Magne Friberg and Anna Runemark at Lund University on genomic & ecological factors that contribute to variation in the floral scent of <i>Arabis alpina</i> across Europe. <br>
   <br>
   In early March, before everything shut down, I went on a super fun trip to Philadelphia, where I presented two seminars (the BEES grad seminar at Drexel, and the Academy seminar series at the Natural Academy).
 I also got to see *the original Clarkia*, the specimen collected on the Lewis and Clark expedition!
-The note on the type specimen (*Clarkia pulchella*) says "A beautiful herbaceous plant" --agree!
+The note on the type specimen (<i>Clarkia pulchella</i>) says "A beautiful herbaceous plant" --agree!
 </td>

 </tr>